LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2023-01-27-Encoding-In-Language.md

 **Article#1** mentioned band member:

-- Anthony Kiedis 7 times
+- Anthony Kiedis: 7 times
-- Chad Smith 0 times
+- Chad Smith: 0 times
-- John Frusciante 2 times
+- John Frusciante: 2 times
-- Flea (Michael Balzary) 5 times
+- Flea: 5 times

 **Article#2** mentioned band member:

-- Anthony Kiedis 4 times
+- Anthony Kiedis: 4 times
-- Chad Smith 1 times
+- Chad Smith: 1 times
-- John Frusciante 0 times
+- John Frusciante: 0 times
-- Flea (Michael Balzary) 7 times
+- Flea: 7 times

 By simply counting the names of these band members in both articles, I could then map out a probability space and find associations between the band members.
 In this case, I want to find the probability of finding Anthony Kiedis in both articles if I were to try and find a random band member's name.

-The probability of me finding Anthony in **Article#1** comes up as $$ \frac{1}{2} $$ while for **Article#2**, I find Anthony $$ \frac{1}{3} $$ of the time.
+The probability of me finding Anthony in **Article#1** comes up as $$ \frac{1}{2} $$, while for **Article#2**, I find Anthony $$ \frac{1}{3} $$ of the time.
 To find the probability of finding Anthony in both articles out of all names requires us to find the _joint distribution_.
 This is defined as: